viniciuscicone/pokemon/README.md

 This project was made using the following tecnologies:
-ReactJS
+ReactJS,
-MaterialUI
+MaterialUI,
-Styled-Components
+Styled-Components,
-Axios
+Axios,
-JS HTML and CSS
+JS, HTML and CSS

 Projeto em reactJS usando api PokeAPI de pokemons.